nabetse00/growic-solidity-dev-program/README.md

 - Question 5 (The key type for a mapping needs to be a built in value type (string or bytes)) can be miss leading (other types are allowed beside srtring or bytes ... )

+### Quiz 3
+-  Structs
+- Result 100%

+### Quiz 3 comments
+- easy
+- Some previous knowledge is needed
+- Diferences between record/data not in original doc